Guide to Buying a Condo: 8 Things to Do

 The parts of the property not owned directly by the condo residents are managed by a homeowners association.
 The HOA maintains the property with fees collected from residents.

-If you’re weighing a condo vs. townhouse, you’ll want to know the key differences.
+If you’re weighing a condo vs. townhouse, it helps to understand these key differences.

 What Are the Pros and Cons of Buying a Condo?